Messages for U.S. Citizens

 Smart Traveler Enrollment Program (STEP)

-Residents of Northern Ireland who enrol in the STEP program, will be sent periodic notices regarding consular services, as well as useful information about voting, taxes, travel, etc., and also our quarterly newsletter below.
+Residents of Northern Ireland who enrol in the STEP program, will be sent periodic notices regarding consular services, as well as useful information about voting, taxes, travel, etc., and also our newsletter below.

 Resources for U.S. Citizens in the UK